 The Postal Museum’s fittingly named indoor play space is called Sorted!, which is just perfect for young kids with a Postman Pat obsession.
 The play area is created like a mini town full of streets and buildings, and it’s up to the children to sort out the mail by moving packages and postal bags across different stations.
 It usually ends in complete chaos with loads of fun for the kids.

-The Postal Museum is a brilliant place to take the kids, but make sure to book tickets to Sorted at the same time as you book the general admission to the museum.
+The Postal Museum is a brilliant play place to take the kids, but make sure to book tickets to Sorted at the same time as you book the general admission to the museum.
 In this way, you avoid disappointment in case Sorted! is fully booked.
 You can also book separate tickets to visit Sorted! at a lower price if you want to see the main museum.

-Little Dinosaurs Soft Play, Alexandra Palace
+Little Dinosaurs Soft Play Area, Alexandra Palace

 The Grove | Alexandra Palace Way | London N22 7BA